Q. Am I suppose to submit all the documents before the deadline?

 A. Almost every university asks the applicant to upload the pdf copy of the Statement of Purpose (SoP).
 So, hard copies aren't required.

-Q. How many characters should the SoP have?
+Q. How many words should the SoP have?

 Q. Are the top rung universities always difficult to crack?